nairda2612/ChipsAhoy/README.md

 The next step is to determine target sequences for the transcription factors studied, using the summits file.
 To make this, the toolbox HOMER, that analyses sequencing data, is used.
 To make this for every summits file, a while loop was programmed.
 This loop runs the function findMotifsGenome.pl, that receives the summits file, the path from the results directory to the genome.fa file in genome directory, an output directory name findmotifs_X, being X the sample analysed, a length of the target sequence to determine (8, in this case), and a size, which defines the position around the summits in which to search the binding motifs.

-The more relevant results of this function are two HTML, one with already known biding motifs (known.results.html) and motifs found de novo by homer (homer.results.html)
+The more relevant results of this function are two HTML, one with already known binding motifs (known.results.html) and motifs found de novo by homer (homer.results.html).

 ## 7. Case study